 Why do so many recovering addicts believe in God or a higher power?

 The original version of the Twelve Steps and The Big Book make numerous references to God, and this is largely because AA’s founders were Christians.
-The original references to God were quickly challenged in the early days of AA, and Bill W. addressed those challenges by explaining that every member was welcome to interpret God to mean whoever, or whatever, higher power they chose to believe in.
+The original references to God were quickly challenged in the early days of AA, and Bill W. addressed those challenges by explaining that every member was welcome to interpret God to mean whoever, or whatever, higher power they chose to believe in while working the steps.

 Bill W. said, “In Step Two we decided to describe God as a ‘Power greater than ourselves’, and in Steps Three and Eleven, we inserted the words ‘God as we understood Him'” to make the Twelve Steps non-denominational and meaningful for people of all faiths and beliefs.